cygonz0/orion-webshell-detector/README.md

 -----------------
 Quincy 2005 was used to develop and compile this webshell detector.
 The GUI is compiled using Microsoft Visual Studio 2010. (.sln file provided)

-Note: More info can be found in the Appendix file.
+Note: More information can be found in the docs folder.